The Current AI Healthcare Landscape: From Experimental to Essential

 - Document validation results for regulatory compliance

-- AI should fit into existing workflows, not create new ones
+AI should fit into existing workflows, not create new ones.
+Poor workflow integration is the primary reason AI implementations fail.

 - Integrate with EHR and other clinical systems